Part of engine on China Eastern jet tears away after takeoff

 The incident with the jetliner's engines is the second of its kind in as many months.

-No passengers or crew aboard the twin-aisle Airbus A330 were injured during the incident, according to Xinhua news.
+No passengers or crew aboard the twin-aisle Airbus A330-200 were injured during the incident, according to Xinhua news.
+The jet typically seats around 265 passengers.

 After hearing a "really, really loud" unexpected noise after takeoff, "nobody really panicked, but I was a little bit nervous and it kind of smelled like burning," one passenger told CNN affiliate Seven Network.